Meet our Board of Directors

 Glen has been the Executive Director of Positive Living since 2011.
 In this capacity, he has been involved in several community based research projects which explore the impacts of support on individuals with HIV.

-Kate is currently the Public Engagement and Membership Officer with the Interagency Coalition on AIDS and Development (ICAD), a national HIV organization that works to ensure that the lessons learned from the global response to HIV/AIDS are utilized by Canadian organizations to improve prevention, care, treatment and support work in Canada.
-In her role at ICAD, Kate manages communications with ICAD’s members, maintains its online presence and is involved in a number of HIV-related projects both nationally and internationally.
+Kate is currently the Public Engagement and Membership Officer with a national HIV organization that works to ensure that the lessons learned from the global response to HIV/AIDS are utilized by Canadian organizations to improve prevention, care, treatment and support work in Canada.
+In her role, Kate manages communications with their members, maintains its online presence and is involved in a number of HIV-related projects both nationally and internationally.
 Kate is a single mom of two small children, a proud member of the LGBT community and an avid cyclist.

-Dr. Matthew Woods (PhD) has always been interested in the battle between the human immune system and foreign microorganisms.
+Dr. Matthew Woods (PhD) has always been interested in the battle between the human immune system and infectious diseases.
 His passion led him from his home in Niagara to Western University in London Ontario, where his interest for HIV and the immune system began.
 In 2009, he graduated with an Honours Specialization of Microbiology and Immunology and completed a thesis on HIV infection.
 Matthew continued his passion for HIV research and completed his PhD studying alternative treatment strategies against HIV infection.
-His work has been recognized nationally and internationally with prestigious research awards.
-Currently, Dr. Woods is conducting research at McMaster University in Hamilton, where he hopes to help prevent the spread of HIV, as well as improve the lives of people living with the disease.
-Dr. Woods’ dedication for combating HIV/AIDS has motivated him to spread awareness and information about the disease and to help improve the livelihood of people in the HIV/AIDS community.
+His scientific research has been recognized nationally and internationally.
+Currently, Dr. Woods is a healthcare consultant working with hospitals nationwide to develop effective diagnostic strategies for infectious diseases.
+Matthew’s dedication for combating HIV/AIDS has motivated him to spread awareness and information about the disease and to help improve the livelihood of people in the HIV/AIDS community.

 Become a Member